Motorola Moto Z Play

 Critique simple, disponibles en ligne, De taille moyenne, Date: 09/08/2016

-Source: G Style Magazine Anglais EN→FR Archive.org version
+Source: G Style Magazine EN→FR Archive.org version

 At a price point of around $400 I expected this phone experience to be slightly different.
 But Motorola definitely knows how to make a mid-range smartphone without skimming or compromising too much integrity of the product itself.
 It takes decent pictures, has a clean and huge enough display, works with all moto mods, and has a killer battery life with it.
 I did use this a ton at Made in America this past weekend and im fairly impressed with it.